2024 Best Information Technology Schools in Rhode Island

 If you plan on majoring in information technology, you won't be alone since the degree program is ranked #42 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual looked at 4 colleges and universities when compiling its 2024 Best Information Technology Schools in Rhode Island ranking.
-When you put them all together, these colleges and universities awarded 91 degrees in information technology during the 2020-2021 academic year.
+Combined, these schools handed out 121 degrees in information technology to qualified students.

 Your choice of information technology school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Information Technology School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.